top of page

 Argues, shouts, or escalates at officials.
 Beyond the obvious tension, it can increase a football player’s embarrassment and fear of messing up.
 It can also poison the wider match environment.

-The Rescue Helicopter
+The Rescue Manager

 References